Is that stuff really necessary?

 They make 7 different shuffleboard powders.
 The powders are numbered from 1 -7 in order of speed, with 1 being the fastest.

-The #1 powder is made from pure silicone ball bearings and intended for professional use on full length tables.
+In general, the #1 category powder is made from pure silicone ball bearings and intended for professional use on full-length tables.
 The #7 is the slowest shuffleboard powder.
 It’s designed for small tables and max control.

 Try Mixing the Powder

 Every shuffleboard playing environment is a little different.